You can download apertus° and AXIOM logos, colour palette, official wallpapers and fonts from our apertus° multimedia

-When it became clear that apertus° needed a logo we thought that would be a great task to solve as a community - together we would fiddle and tune design drafts to ultimately reach THE shape that would look so amazing that everybody would immediately stop working and say "that's it! don't touch it anymore".
-So (in February 2011) we started a forum-thread asking everyone to participate and submit their logo drafts, ideas and feedback.
-One year later: 242 posts and several hundreds of logo proposals were posted to this thread and lead to endless discussions about taste and preferences - we were going in circles and realized that this approach will unfortunately not be able to lead to THE apertus° logo being created/chosen.
+When it became clear that apertus° needed a logo we thought it would be a good task to solve as a community.
+So, in February 2011, we started a forum-thread asking everyone to participate and put forward logo drafts, ideas and feedback.
+One year, 242 posts, and several hundred logo proposals later it became clear that endless discussions driven by taste and preferences meant that we were going in circles.

-So Nathan Clark offered to ask a friend of his: Pete Flanagan who designs logos and brand identities for a living to take a look at all the user contributed logo ideas and drafts.
-Together they analyzed every draft that had been posted, soaked in all the ideas and concepts and then Pete started to develop an idea for a "digested" logo proposal.
-Unlike a common digestion process wherein everything just gets mixed together, Pete realized that the perfect common ground - best summarizing the ideas exhibited through our community logo proposals - is "Simplicity".
-A clean and clear form that sums up all the ideas/backgrounds/ideology/etc:
+So Nathan Clark offered to ask a friend of his, a logo designer, Pete Flanagan, to take a look at all the user contributed logo ideas and drafts.
+Together they analyzed every draft that had been posted and developed an idea for a "digested" logo proposal.
+Unlike a common digestion process, wherein everything just gets mixed together, Pete realized that the perfect common ground, best summarizing the ideas exhibited through our community logo proposals, was "Simplicity".
+A clean and clear form that sums up all the ideas/backgrounds/ideology/etc: A perfect circle.

-The apertus° team and community loved the designs and so Pete's work became our apertus° logo.
+The apertus° core team and wider community loved the designs and Pete's work became the apertus° logo.